 The SpaceX official SN11 flight launch live-stream webcast was halted as soon as the landing burn was triggered, the on-board camera feed was also lost.
 This might have happened due to the RUD (rapid unscheduled disassembly) of Starship SN11.

 This was the 4th Starship high-altitude test performed by SpaceX.
-The SN11 test flight was scheduled for yesterday but was scrubbed (canceled) due to the decision of the Federal Aviation Agency (FAA).
+The SN11 test flight was scheduled for yesterday but was scrubbed (canceled) due to the decision of the Federal Aviation Administration (FAA).

 Looks like engine 2 had issues on ascent & didn’t reach operating chamber pressure during landing burn, but, in theory, it wasn’t needed.